theflakes/fmd/README.md

     - i.e. no subdirectories will be processed.

 fmd.exe <directory> --depth 1
-    - This will work exactly as if the \"--depth\" 1 option was not specified.
+    - This will work exactly as if the '--depth' 1 option was not specified.

 Interesting mime types:
     application/x-executable    -> executable